adnanmokhtar/benaaacademy-platform/readme.md

 ### Minimum System Requirements:

-To be able to run Dotcms you have to meet the following requirements:
+To be able to run Benaaacademycms you have to meet the following requirements:

-- PHP 5.5.9 or higher and work perfectly with php7
+- PHP 8.1 or higher
 - PDO PHP Extension
 - Mcrypt PHP Extension
 - GD PHP Library